-Gas stations and hotels use credit card ‘holds’ and ‘blocks’ that may limit access to your own credit and cash
+Gas stations and hotels use credit card “holds” and “blocks” that may limit access to your own credit and cash.

 “They’re used in situations where the total purchase is not known and cannot be easily returned,” says Gray Taylor, executive director of Conexxus, a nonprofit that creates technology education and standards for the convenience store and retail petroleum industry.

-With holds, the merchant electronically asks your card issuer, in advance, if you’re good for a certain preset amount, says Shelle Santana, professor of business administration at Harvard University.
+When a credit card hold occurs, the merchant electronically asks your card issuer, in advance, if you’re good for a certain preset amount, says Shelle Santana, professor of business administration at Harvard University.
 On the other end of that electronic conversation, your card issuer sets aside that amount.